Skip to content

 The last part of the concept art is applying colors to a surface using various tools and techniques for more detailed textures.
 During the pre-production of game art, painting is done on a digital table using tools like Adobe Photoshop or Procreate.

 In addition to details, lighting & shading effects are also created by painting sketches.
-A skilled game artist can create visually compelling and appealing game art services at this stage of the game art production pipeline.
+A skilled game artist can create visually compelling and appealing game art at this stage of the game art production pipeline.

 6. Final Concept Art